alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-12-origin-forty-day-annyversary.md

 lang: en
 category: [bidah,funerals]
 note: false
-excerpt: "The origin of this is a Pharaonic custom which was practised by the Pharaohs before Islam."
+summary: "The origin of this is a Pharaonic custom which was practised by the Pharaohs before Islam."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz